charakageethal/grammar2fix/README.md

 # How to run GRAMMAR2FIX

 To repat the experiments related to oracle accuracy and labelling effort, GRAMMAR2FIX needs Python 3.7.2 or greater.
-If it is not available, use the following commands to install it in linux.
+Also, "git" and "wget" are necessary.
+If these are not available, use the following commands to install it in linux.

 ```
 apt-get update